-- California has proposed to add “paint or varnish strippers containing methylene chloride” to its Priority Product list.
-Once finalized, manufacturers will have to determine whether this chemical is necessary in paint or varnish strippers and research safer alternatives.
+- California has added “paint or varnish strippers containing methylene chloride” to its Priority Product list.
+Manufacturers are required to determine whether this chemical is necessary in paint or varnish strippers and research safer alternatives.

 - The European Union has issued strong restrictions.
 Effective since 2012, the EU imposes significant restrictions on the sale and use of methylene chloride in paint strippers.